danyalwg/RealTime-Drone-Video-Captioning/README.md

 ### Module Descriptions

 1. **User Interface (UI):**
-   - **Framework:** Built using PyQt5.
+   - **Framework:** Developed with PyQt5.
-   - **Features:** Tab-based navigation for switching between the main video display and the terminal log.
+   - **Features:** Tab-based navigation for switching between video display and terminal logs.
-   - **Components:** Video display area, caption label, control buttons (Start/Stop), input selectors, and metrics display.
+   - **Components:** Video display area, caption label, control buttons (Start/Stop), input selectors, and performance metrics.

 2. **Video Processing & Captioning:**
-   - **Frame Capture:** Utilizes OpenCV for reading frames from various video sources.
+   - **Frame Capture:** Uses OpenCV to read frames from various video sources.
-   - **Captioning:** A dedicated `QThread` (`CaptionThread`) is used to process frames and generate captions using the BLIP model.
+   - **Captioning:** A dedicated `QThread` (`CaptionThread`) processes frames and generates captions using the BLIP model.
-   - **Metrics Calculation:** Real-time computation of video FPS and inference FPS.
+   - **Metrics:** Real-time computation of video FPS and inference FPS.

 3. **Log Server:**
    - **Technology:** Flask web server.
-   - **Functionality:** Provides an auto-refreshing webpage displaying timestamped terminal logs.
+   - **Functionality:** Displays timestamped terminal logs with auto-refresh (every 5 seconds).
-   - **Thread Safety:** Uses Python threading locks to ensure safe concurrent access to log data.
+   - **Thread Safety:** Uses Python threading locks for concurrent log updates.

 ### Code Walkthrough

-Below is a high-level overview of the key code components:

 - **Main Application File (`app.py`):**
-  - **Initialization:** Sets up the PyQt5 application, applies a dark theme using qdarkstyle, and initializes the main window.
+  - Initializes the PyQt5 application, applies a dark theme with qdarkstyle, and sets up the main window.
-  - **Model Loading:** Loads the BLIP model and processor, determining the computing device (CUDA if available).
+  - Loads the BLIP model and processor, selecting CUDA if available.
-  - **Thread Management:** Manages separate threads for video processing and Flask server operation.
+  - Manages separate threads for video capture, caption generation, and the Flask log server.

 - **CaptionThread Class:**
-  - **Purpose:** Continuously retrieves the latest frame and processes it to generate a caption.
+  - Continuously retrieves the latest video frame and generates a caption.
-  - **Mechanism:** Uses a loop with a sleep interval (`msleep`) to balance performance and responsiveness.
+  - Utilizes a sleep interval to balance performance and responsiveness.
-  - **Signal Emission:** Uses Qt signals (`caption_generated`) to update the UI asynchronously.
+  - Emits signals (`caption_generated`) to update the UI asynchronously.

 - **Flask App:**
-  - **Route:** The root route ("/") renders an HTML template displaying real-time logs.
+  - Hosts a web page at the root route ("/") that displays live terminal logs.
-  - **Auto-Refresh:** The template includes a meta-refresh tag set to refresh every 5 seconds.
+  - The HTML template includes a meta-refresh tag for auto-updating every 5 seconds.

-For an in-depth look at the code, refer to the inline comments and function docstrings within `app.py`.

 ---